netdata/developer-relations/Community/README.md

 ## Data Explorer
 We are using the [Data Explorer Plugin](https://meta.discourse.org/t/data-explorer-plugin/32566) to extract insights and meaningful metrics about the community, directly from the forum PostgreSQL database.

-The queries can be found in the [Data Explorer queries](/community/Data-Explorer-queries) directory.
+The queries can be found in the [Data Explorer queries](/community/Data-Explorer-queries) directory and can be easily imported to the Data Explorer plugin.

 # Forum organization

-- Design choices of categories, subcategories
+#TODO add forum copy
-- Use of templates
+#TODO add link to community integrations page + explanation

 # Categories